tilt-dev/tilt.build/docs/choosing_clusters.md

 ### Pros

-- No virtual machine overhead
+- No virtual machine overhead on Linux
 - Ships with plugins that make common configs as easy as `microk8s.enable`
-- The in-cluster registry makes image updates much faster.
-When you enable the registry, Tilt will use it automatically.
+- Supports a local image registry with `microk8s.enable registry`.
+  Pushing images is fast.
+No fiddling with image registry auth credentials.

 ### Cons

-- Resetting the cluster is slow and error-prone
+- Resetting the cluster is slow and error-prone.
-- Containerd-only
-- Linux-only
+- Optimized for Linux.
+You can use it on MacOS and Windows with [Multipass](https://multipass.run/).

 ---